-Houses and buildings: MDFG will contract an independent valuation expert to asset market value.
+Houses and buildings: independent valuation expert will be contracted to asset market value.

 Replacement cost will be identified considering market valuation as well as cost of materials, type of construction, labor, transport and other construction costs.
 No deductions will be applied for depreciation, salvaged materials and transaction costs.